4d/docs/docs/Concepts/parameters.md

  $class.concate() // Displays " "
 ```

-> On the other hand, you can also call a method or function with more parameters than declared.
+> You can also call a method or function with more parameters than declared.
 They will be available within the called code through the [${N} syntax](#parameter-indirection-n).

 Using the `Count parameters` command from within the called method, you can detect the actual number of parameters and perform different operations depending on what you have received.